-Students residing in University housing are responsible for being aware of all policies and procedures as printed in the publication, The Residence Hall Handbook, the Housing Contract, and all housing policies outlined in this publication.
+Students residing in University housing are responsible for being knowledgeable of all policies and procedures as printed in the Residential Living Handbook, the Housing Contract, and all housing policies outlined in this publication.
 Sul Ross State University is not responsible for theft or damage to personal property.
 Students are encouraged to purchase renter's insurance.